top of page

 It's funny that regardless of our endeavors to advance technology and our wealth, we still fail at the very basic thing of being happy for long periods of time.
 I mean, some of us do achieve this state of mind, but when there is so much noise, stress, and density in the places where most humans live, one can't help but wonder, is there a point to all of the marvels we have accumulated over time?
 I refer, of course, to our own genuine happiness.
 If anything, we are programmed to survive, not to be happy.

-I myself look at the kid version of myself, who had a PS2, and I look at the young adult me, who has a PS4.
+I look at the kid version of myself, who had a PS2, and I look at the young adult me, who has a PS4.
 Does it really matter, in the quest for happiness, whatever generation of gaming console you have?
 It doesn't really matter, because as long as one is having fun, that's all there is to games, unless it's your job to record yourself playing or something.

 What I'm trying to point out is that I've grown tired of people boasting about how technologically advanced they are, how high their salaries are, whether or not their houses have swimming pools, and so on.
 What does it all matter, when the human heart eventually grows oblivious to one's perks in life?
-I recall the days when I viewed the mountains around me and was amazed.
-Nowadays, I have recognized their existence as normal, like any mountain resident might eventually do.

 Look at all the objects around you.
 How many of them are you actually aware of on a regular basis?
 Each book you might not read any longer, each ornament you keep in your rooms.
 Eventually, the human mind just learns by itself to see these things as normal, and when it does so, these things don't really have a point beyond their initial excitement, correct?